-Justin’s work in the arena of media and entertainment includes disputes concerning the creation, operation and termination of partnership agreements of pop band members, song authorship rights, royalty entitlements and the PRS, agency and management disputes and distribution rights in media and film.
+Justin’s work in the arena of media and entertainment includes disputes concerning the creation, operation, and termination of music partnership agreements, song authorship rights, royalty entitlements, Performance Rights Society (PRS), agency and management disputes, together with distribution rights in media and film.

 Justin’s real property work includes disputes involving easements, restrictive covenants, overage agreements, options, trusts of land and rectification claims.
 He also has considerable experience in matters relating to land registration.

 Among many other cases, Justin has acted in disputes concerning:

 - Sporting rights on a large private estate in North Yorkshire.